-As a result of the rapid growth of IoT, a lot of new devices emerge on the market, which on one hand contributes to the market growth, while on the other hand brings new challenges in terms of security.
+As a result of the rapid growth of IoT, a lot of new devices emerge on the market, which on the one hand, contributes to the market growth while, on the other hand, brings new challenges in terms of security.
 As many IoT devices are at risk for malware-carrying applications, fraud prevention has now become the main priority for the telecommunications industry.
 In order to protect personal data collected from IoT devices, telco providers need to consider opportunities that emerging technologies are offering.

 AI’s Role in the Telecommunications

-The key drivers for AI growth in the telco industry is an increasing demand for autonomously driven network solutions.
+The key driver for AI growth in the telco industry is an increasing demand for autonomously driven network solutions.
 The networks of the telecommunications industry expand at a rapid pace, becoming more complex and difficult to manage.
-By using AI-powered network solutions, CSPs can reduce network congestions and improve network quality, therefore enhancing the customer experience.
+By using AI-powered network solutions, CSPs can reduce network congestion and improve network quality, therefore enhancing the customer experience.

-The telecommunications sector has been a fertile field for AI-powered applications.
-According to Arjun Vishwanathan, Associate Director, IDC India: ”AI is expected to have an impact in a multitude of areas – the most important being traffic classification, anomaly detection and prediction, resource utilization and network optimization, along with network orchestration.
-Further, it will also assist the mobile devices with virtual assistants and bots.”.
+“AI is expected to have an impact in many areas – the most important being traffic classification, anomaly detection and prediction, resource utilization and network optimization, along with network orchestration.
+Further, it will also assist mobile devices with virtual assistants and bots.”